Bonidia/BioAutoML-FAST/README.md

 The `generation.py` script performs the second step of BioAutoML-FAST.
 It trains and optimizes machine learning models using the descriptors generated during the feature engineering step.
 The module supports both classification and regression tasks, including hyperparameter optimization and external test evaluation.

+> **Structured data:** `generation.py` can also be used as a standalone script with any pre-computed feature matrix in CSV format — no FASTA input or feature extraction required.
+This makes it suitable for general tabular ML tasks beyond biological sequences.

 | Option | Description | Default |
 |---|---|---|
 | `-path_model`, `--path_model` | Path to a previously trained model to be reused for prediction or evaluation. | `''` |